-the net, the bunt mesh size would be measured from knot to knot.
+the catch is accumulated.
+As for the mesh size in the main body of the net, the bunt mesh size would be measured from knot to knot.
 Observers would be tasked with measuring multiple meshes (e.g., 10, as for the main net body) on the back side of the form and recording the mean size on the main body of the form.

-- A gear code - Capacity of the pump used at brailing
+- A gear code - · Capacity of the pump used at brailing